Pylons/substanced/docs/audit.rst

 must live in a separate ZODB database is that we don't want undo operations to undo the audit log data.

+Note that if you do not configure an audit database, real-time SDI features such as your folder contents views updating without a manual refresh will not work.

 Viewing the Audit Log
 =====================